 1. Shut down all non-essential applications and processes when you are linking.

 For example, if you are running under Eclipse, try running your linker from the command-line, or exiting and restarting Eclipse between builds.

-2. Use the --no_debug linker option.
+2. Use the 64-bit version of the linker.